exclusive offer : Flat 20% off on live classes + 2 free self-paced courses! - SCHEDULE CALL

 Today SQL has become necessary to manage web and network-based projects.
 The database is associated with almost every project.
-Relational database management systems are the most important for every organization and the selection of the right database can ensure the quality application performance.
-Microsoft SQL is chosen by several developers and users to manage the database operations.
-SQL is one of the well-known and most used query languages by the database professionals.
+Relational database management systems are the most important for every organization and the selection of the right database can ensure quality application performance.
+Microsoft SQL is chosen by several developers and users to manage database operations.
+SQL is one of the well-known and most used query languages by database professionals.
 There are a few operations that can be performed on SQL tables like Create, Select, Delete, Update and others.
-One of the most important operations for SQL tables is Join and here in this blog post, we will see the definition and examples of joins and its subtypes, inner and outer joins and the difference between both joins.
+One of the most important operations for SQL tables is Join and here in this blog post, we will see the definition, examples of joins, its subtypes, and inner join vs outer join.

-A SQL Join is a Structured Query Language instruction that is used to merge data from two different data sources or tables.
-Before we discuss SQL Joins and its types, let us know why the what is the significance of SQL joins?
+A SQL join is a Structured Query Language instruction that is used to merge data from two different data sources or tables.
+Before we discuss SQL Joins and its types, let us know what is the significance of SQL joins?
 SQL is a special and structured programming language that is used to manage information in RDBMS or relational database management system.
 Here the relational word is the key and base of RDBMS that specifies the database management system is organized in the way so that clear relation can be defined between various datasets.
-In case of RDBMS you need to extract, load and transform data into RDBMS, so that it can be managed through SQL.
-For this purpose, there are several queries in SQL.
-One of the queries that we will discuss in this blog is SQL join that can be of following types:

 Let us discuss Inner and Outer joins one by one:

-SQL inner join is used to return the result by combining rows from two or more table.
+Before we go on to discuss the main theme of this blog i-e inner join vs outer join you must know what inner join in SQL is.
+SQL inner join is used to return the result by combining rows from two or more tables.
 Technically, Inner Join combines all rows from a table with that of another table.
-So, if the first table has three rows and second table four rows then the final table will have
+So, if the first table has three rows and the second table four rows then the final table will have

 PRODUCT PRICE TABLE PRICES